Combinatorics of $\phi$-deformed stuffle Hopf algebras

-By the theorem of Cartier-Quillen-Milnor and Moore (CQMM in the sequel), the connected, graded positively, co-commutative Hopf algebra $\calH_{\shuffle}$ is isomorphic to the enveloping algebra of the Lie algebra of its primitive elements which here is $\LQX$.
-Hence, from any basis of the free algebra $\LQX$ one can\footnote{The basis can be reindexed by Lyndon words and then one uses the canonical factorization of the words.} complete, by the Poincar\'e-Birkhoff-Witt theorem, a linear basis $\{b_w\}_{w\in X^*}$ for ${\cal U}(\LQX)=\ncp{\Q}{X}$ (see below (\ref{PBW_shuff_basis}) for an example of such a construction), and, when the basis is finely homogeneous, one can construct, by duality, a basis $\{\check b_w\}_{w\in X^*}$ of $\cal H_{\shuffle}$ (viewed as a $\Q$-module) such that~:
+By the CQMM theorem, the connected, graded positively, cocommutative Hopf algebra $\calH_{\shuffle}$ is isomorphic to the enveloping algebra of the Lie algebra of its primitive elements which here is $\LQX$.
+Hence any basis of the free algebra $\LQX$\footnote{The basis can be reindexed by Lyndon words and then one uses the canonical factorization of the words.} can be completed, by the PBW construction, as a linear basis $\{b_w\}_{w\in X^*}$ of ${\cal U}(\LQX)=\ncp{\Q}{X}$ (see below (\ref{PBW_shuff_basis}) for an example of such a construction) and, when the basis is finely homogeneous, so is $\{b_w\}_{w\in X^*}$ and one can construct, by duality, a basis $\{\check b_w\}_{w\in X^*}$ of $\cal H_{\shuffle}$ (viewed as a $\Q$-module) such that~:

 For $w=l_1^{i_1}\ldots l_k^{i_k}$ with $l_1,\ldots l_k\in\Lyn X,\ l_1>\ldots> l_k$